mcanouil/ggpacman/README.md

 ![](man/figures/README-left-plot-1.png)<!-- -->

-Now, we can see the maze.
-As I said earlier, the first level is symmetrical, let’s use `left_segments` to compute a `right_segments`.
+The maze is slowly appearing, but surely.
+As I wrote earlier, the first level is symmetrical, so I used my left lines `left_segments` to compute all the lignes on the right `right_segments`.

 ``` r
 right_segments <-  mutate(